HoloClean/RecordFusion/README.md

 ## Installation

-HoloClean was tested on Python versions 2.7, 3.6, and 3.7.
+Record Fusion was tested on Python versions 2.7, 3.6, and 3.7.
 It requires PostgreSQL version 9.4 or higher.

 ### 1. Install and configure PostgreSQL

-We describe how to install PostgreSQL and configure it for HoloClean (creating a database, a user, and setting the required permissions).
+We describe how to install PostgreSQL and configure it for Record Fusion (creating a database, a user, and setting the required permissions).

 #### Option 1: Native installation of PostgreSQL

 A native installation of PostgreSQL runs faster than docker containers.
-We explain how to install PostgreSQL then how to configure it for HoloClean use.
+We explain how to install PostgreSQL then how to configure it for Record Fusion use.

 ##### a.
 Installing PostgreSQL